swiss-ai-center/pytorch-license-plate-with-mlops/README.md

 - Add a fine-tuning stage for the localization model
 - Optimize the dataset generation (this is the current bottleneck)
-- Optimize the model evaluation
+- Optimize the model evaluation (abstract the code)
 - Train with PyTorch Lightning
 - Add early stopping